2014 African Championships in Athletics

-The 2014 African Championships in Athletics was held in Marrakech, Morocco from 10 to 14 August 2014.
+The 2014 African Championships in Athletics was held in Marrakesh, Morocco from 10 to 14 August 2014.
 The competition was the 19th edition of Africa senior championships.
 The competition served as preparation to African athletes for the next continental cup which is planned to hold on 13 and 14 September 2014 in Marrakech.
 It was the second time that Morocco had hosted the event.